IBM/grafana-ibmlogs-datasource/README.md

-# Mezmo Datasource Plugin for Grafana
+# IBM Logs Datasource Plugin for Grafana

-This datasource provides access to Mezmo (LogDNA) logs in grafana panels.
+This datasource provides access to IBM logs in grafana panels.
 You can build and install it yourself in your environment.
 Grafana does not accept contributions of plugins to their registry that talk to commercial services, unless you pay for a commercial grafana.com subscription, which is why this is not in the main grafana registry.

 ## Getting started